AlessioNar/MyWebsite/content/post/rops_package/index.md

 # What is Rops?

-The European Patent Office (EPO) offers a web service that provides access to the EPO's raw data through the Open Patent Services (OPS) via a standardised XML interface.
+The European Patent Office (EPO) offers a web service that provides access to the EPO's raw data through the Open Patent Services (OPS) via a standardised XML interface and using the RESTful architecture.

 The data is from the same sources as the data in Espacenet and the European Patent Register and therefore it is a useful way to download worldwide patent data and analyze it directly in your IDE of choice.